-Several CAZs are expected to launch this year.
+Several CAZs have launched and are expected to launch this year.
 On 15 March Bath’s CAZ came into effect, closely followed by Birmingham on 1 June.
 Many other towns and cities across the UK are likely to make announcements over the coming months.

 So, what are Clean Air Zones, and how do they affect you?